Auckland's Te Papa plans

 "Museums are kaitiaki [guardians] for many collections.
 Taonga and other items of national and international significance are cared for by Auckland Museum.
 It is our belief that these would be complemented by those from Te Papa and that the combined collections, in conjunction with those from Auckland Art Gallery Toi o Tamaki and other museums, could become more accessible to the public."

-Today's announcement will be confirmation of an idea first floated two years ago - though the original plan was for a building on Auckland's waterfront.
+Today's announcement confirms an idea first floated two years ago - though the original plan was for a building on Auckland's waterfront.

 The plan was led by veteran arts commentator and long-time Te Papa critic Hamish Keith.